jmfergeau/hugo.386/README.md

 ## Contributing

 Did you found a bug or got an idea for a new feature?
-There's surely at least some subsisting glitches as this theme is brand new.
-So feel free to use the [issue tracker](//gitlab.com/maxlefou/hugo.386/issues) to let me know.
+Feel free to use the [issue tracker](//gitlab.com/maxlefou/hugo.386/issues) to let me know.
 Or make directly a [merge request](//gitlab.com/maxlefou/hugo.386/pulls).

 ## License